apryakhin/legion.stanford.edu/tutorial04.md

-Legion provides a number of API calls that can be used to retrieve information about an index space, such as the `Domain` or `Rect` that was used to create the index space.
+Legion provides a number of API calls that can be used to retrieve information about an index space, such as the `Domain` or `Rect` that was used to create it.
 Lines 28 and 31 show examples of such calls.

 #### Field Spaces ####